 Our focus at Giant Leap Summer Science Workshops is to give high school students basic and advanced hands-on experience to prepare them for the world of science research.
 Working in small groups, students will take on different projects working closely with our faculty, graduate students, and other researchers.
 Exciting news!
 Two new biology programs have been added this year.

-Your child will have their individual research project tailored to their interests and needs, alongside professional development and recreational activities.
+Your child will have their individual research project tailored to their interests and learning needs.

 This year the program is also being sponsored by Seton Hall University's Joseph A. Unanue Latino Institute.

 The night sky - explained!
 Track the movements of stars and planets in our observatory.
 Learn about nebulas and all the life stages of a star!

 Learn the fundamental physics that governs the world around us and apply them in fun and creative new projects!